 We all know how important children being well-rested is to a happy family trip.
 But how do you ensure a good night’s sleep away from home for your baby or toddler without your normal bedding and familiar surroundings?

-Do you rely on your accommodation providing you with an infant cot or do you always prefer to take your own?
+Do you rely on your accommodation providing you with a baby travel bed or do you always prefer to take your own?

 Using our many years of experience traipsing the globe with infants (and learning the very hard way that there’s a huge difference between a pack and play and a proper, portable travel cot!) we have put together our top choices of modern, lightweight travel cots, bassinets and toddler beds that will make your travels easier.

 On this page we will talk you through:

-- The key features to look for in a travel cot or infant bed
+- The key features to look for in travel cots and infant travel beds

-- Our top picks – best travel cots and infant beds
+- Our top picks – best travel bassinets and baby travel beds

 - Extra infant sleeping items you will need to pack

-- Alternatives to taking a travel cot with you
+- Alternatives to taking a baby travel bed with you

 This post is part of our travel product reviews series.
 Pop over to check out everything from kids comfort products to the best compact travel strollers.

-Key features to look for in travel cribs and infant travel beds
+Key features to look for in travel cots and infant travel beds

 Portability – Undoubtedly the most important feature for our savvy family travellers.
 We are already carting everything but the kitchen sink with kids let’s not make it any more hard work!
 Ideally, a cot that can fit inside your existing luggage and weighs under 15lbs.